 Sometimes instead of selling a better version of a familiar product category, a company is selling something their target market may not know about or understand yet.
 In that case, educating the market in general is one way for the company to nudge ahead of competitors and gain momentum.

-Autodesk’s Line//Shape//Space is a stellar example of this.
+Autodesk’s Redshift (formerly known as Line//Shape//Space) is a stellar example of this.
 The maker of software for 3D design and engineering is selling products into a fast-growing new space with new users who are just developing their interest and expertise.
-Educating and inspiring those users about the possibilities of design is critical for Autodesk’s success over the long term.
+Educating and inspiring those users about the possibilities of 3D design is critical for Autodesk’s success over the long term.

-So Line//Shape//Space aims “to help and inspire businesses in the design and drafting space.”
-Initially targeting small businesses, Line//Shape//Space has shifted its goal to exploring and leading conversations about “the future of making things.”
+So Redshift aims “to help and inspire businesses in the design and drafting space.”
+Initially targeting small businesses, Redshift now has a goal of exploring and leading conversations about “the future of making things.”

 Among the recent articles are “How Civil Engineers and Urban Resilience Are Protecting Civilization Against Future Superstorms,” “Farming Without Fields: 3 Innovative Uses of Agricultural Engineering” and “Minecraft Architecture: What Architects Can Learn from a Video Game.”